 Joan is a client with seven years sobriety.
 She used to go 12-step meetings, had a sponsor and worked the steps.
 She has been close to death more than once due to serious accidents and other events, creating a profound spiritual connection as a result.
 We are working on healing this traumatic past.
 She has a meditation practice and accessing sensation in the body has been relatively easy given the foundation already in place.
 She is still scared at times, still challenged by intimacy and confrontation and yet she is able to be present for the work.
 Joan walks the talk of the program (even though she doesn’t attend meetings much any more): she is honest, congruent, and committed to exploring the tough terrain that is personal development and healing.
 This is someone I would assess as embodying recovery.

-Today I have twenty-seven years’ sobriety, for which I’m enormously grateful.
+In 2018 I'll have thirty years’ sobriety, for which I’m enormously grateful.
 I’ve worked with others therapeutically for most of that time, so have been exposed to hundreds of clients from different walks of life.
 As a result I have deep personal and professional experience of what I call embodied recovery.
 I believe the basis for the embodiment of recovery is connected to tolerating sensation and presence.
 The difference between recovery and embodied recovery is someone having the ability to be present in the body – for themselves and others, to be authentic and congruent, to feel sensation and be intimate, and to have a spiritual connection.

 Some believe addiction is a disease, others believe it is the multi-faceted result of childhood difficulty (lack of attachment to care-givers, trauma).
 It is also about disconnection from the body and dependence on outside sources for pleasure.
 The addicted person disconnects from the present and from the body.
 They may be lost in the “present” moment of the sensation of the high of the experience, but that’s different than being in the present – in the here and now, aware of the environment, and the moment-to-moment sensations of the body (heart beating, temperature fluctuations, thirst, hunger, etc.).